Generalized Harmonic Progression: Lagrange's Identities

 \section{Lagrange's Identities}

-In [\citena{GHNR}] we introduced an indicator function, $k$ divides $n$ ($\mathbbm{1}_{k|n}$), and its analog as key elements of the method used to solve the harmonic numbers.
-For the harmonic progression, we need to modify those functions and obtain their Taylor series, though unlike in the first paper here we focus on only one of them, as the other one has an analogous behavior.\\
+In \citena{GHN}, we introduced the indicator function, $k$ divides $n$ ($\mathbbm{1}_{k|n}$), and its analog as key components of the method used to solve the harmonic numbers.
+For the harmonic progression, it is necessary to modify those functions and obtain their Taylor series -- though unlike in the first paper here we focus on only one of them, as the other one has an analogous behavior.\\

-The below is the function we're interested in, for the odd case.
-We can write this sum as a closed-form using Lagrange's trigonometric identities: \\ Now, we can derive a power series for the left-hand side of the above equation with the employment of (\ref{eq:soma_pot_impar}), and through comparison we can deduce the following power series for each function on the right-hand side (they hold for all real $n$, $a$ and $b$ and for all integer $k>0$):\\
+The below is the function that is needed for the odd case.
+This summation can be written as a closed-form using Lagrange's trigonometric identities:

+Now, a power series can be derived for the left-hand side of the above equation with the employment of \eqrefe{soma_pot_impar}, and through comparison the following power series can be deduced for each function on the right-hand side (they hold for all real $n$, $a$ and $b$ and for all integer $k\ge 1$):